ENVIRONMENTAL LAW / BANKING & FINANCIAL LAW

 The event was introduced by the presidents of ALDE and CSY - namely Nathalie PRÜM-CARRÉ and William Lindsay SIMPSON.
 The subject was then presented and discussed by Ms Francoise THOMA (President of the Spuerkees), Mr. Bertrand de MAZIÈRES (Director General for Finance at the European Investment Bank), and Me Nicolas PRADEL (lawyer at the law firm Stibbe).

-This paper is a transcription of the conference and aims to provide an exhaustive introduction on the SFDR and its main impacts
+This paper is a transcription of the conference and aims to provide an exhaustive introduction on the SFDR and its main impacts (It will be availble shortly).

 I. INTRODUCTION BY FRANCOISE THOMA